terrajobst/AspNetCore.Docs.it-it/aspnetcore/fundamentals/http-requests.md

 ## <a name="outgoing-request-middleware"></a>Middleware per richieste in uscita

-`HttpClient` ha il concetto di delegare i gestori che possono essere collegati insieme per le richieste HTTP in uscita. `IHttpClientFactory`:
+`HttpClient` has the concept of delegating handlers that can be linked together for outgoing HTTP requests. `IHttpClientFactory`:

-* Semplifica la definizione dei gestori da applicare per ogni client denominato.
+* Simplifies defining the handlers to apply for each named client.
-* Supporta la registrazione e il concatenamento di più gestori per compilare una pipeline middleware per le richieste in uscita.
+* Supports registration and chaining of multiple handlers to build an outgoing request middleware pipeline.
 Ognuno di questi gestori è in grado di eseguire operazioni prima e dopo la richiesta in uscita.
-Questo modello:
+This pattern:

-  * È simile alla pipeline del middleware in ingresso in ASP.NET Core.
+  * Is similar to the inbound middleware pipeline in ASP.NET Core.
-  * Fornisce un meccanismo per gestire le problematiche trasversali relative alle richieste HTTP, ad esempio:
+  * Provides a mechanism to manage cross-cutting concerns around HTTP requests, such as:

     * memorizzazione nella cache
     * gestione errori
     * serializzazione
     * registrazione

-Per creare un gestore di delega:
+To create a delegating handler:

-* Derivare da <xref:System.Net.Http.DelegatingHandler>.
+* Derive from <xref:System.Net.Http.DelegatingHandler>.
 * Eseguire l'override di <xref:System.Net.Http.DelegatingHandler.SendAsync*>.
-Eseguire il codice prima di passare la richiesta al gestore successivo nella pipeline:
+Execute code before passing the request to the next handler in the pipeline:

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Handlers/ValidateHeaderHandler.cs?name=snippet1)]

-Il codice precedente controlla se l'intestazione `X-API-KEY` è presente nella richiesta.
-Se `X-API-KEY` è mancante, viene restituito <xref:System.Net.HttpStatusCode.BadRequest>.
+The preceding code checks if the `X-API-KEY` header is in the request.
+If `X-API-KEY` is missing, <xref:System.Net.HttpStatusCode.BadRequest> is returned.

-È possibile aggiungere più di un gestore alla configurazione per un `HttpClient` con <xref:Microsoft.Extensions.DependencyInjection.HttpClientBuilderExtensions.AddHttpMessageHandler*?displayProperty=fullName>:
+More than one handler can be added to the configuration for a `HttpClient` with <xref:Microsoft.Extensions.DependencyInjection.HttpClientBuilderExtensions.AddHttpMessageHandler*?displayProperty=fullName>:

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Startup2.cs?name=snippet1)]

 Nel codice precedente `ValidateHeaderHandler` viene registrato nell'inserimento di dipendenze.
 L'interfaccia `IHttpClientFactory` crea un ambito di inserimento delle dipendenze separato per ogni gestore.
-I gestori possono dipendere da servizi di qualsiasi ambito.
+Handlers can depend upon services of any scope.
 I servizi da cui dipendono i gestori vengono eliminati al momento dell'eliminazione del gestore.

 Dopo la registrazione è possibile chiamare <xref:Microsoft.Extensions.DependencyInjection.HttpClientBuilderExtensions.AddHttpMessageHandler*>, passando il tipo di gestore.